Living Sweet Moments

 For Hanukkah, we make a huge deal.
 Present giving, a nice dinner spread and play all sorts of games with the Dreidels.
 So I thought these cookies would be a huge hit with kids and adults.

 My daughters love cookies, they go wild for them and it’s a fun activity to do on a rainy day.
 I always have some homemade frozen dough in my freezer so I can bake up a batch anytime!
-Even when unannounced company shows up.
+Even when an unannounced company shows up.

 For this Hanukkah Jelly Cookie Recipe, I used my trusty old’ homemade cookie dough that I’ve perfected over time.
 It’s the same dough I made the Guava and Cheese Rugelach cookies.